 Types of Sexual Abuse by Clergy Members

 Often times, it’s difficult for victims to recognize what’s sexual abuse and what isn’t.
 This is because abusers emotionally and mentally manipulate their victims to do things they don’t want to do while telling them that the abuse they’re suffering is okay.
 Additionally, abusers generally instruct their victims to never tell anyone about the sexual abuse.
 Therefore, victims don’t have anyone to help them realize that what they’re experiencing is abuse, not just friendly touching.
-If a clergy member is doing any of the things listed below to a victim, they have grounds to file a clergy sexual abuse lawsuit.
+If a clergy member is doing any of the things listed below to a victim, they have grounds to file a lawsuit with the help of our clergy abuse lawyers.

 - Inappropriate touching of the genitalia